Peopling of Thailand: Hmong–Mien migration from China via Laos

-Like the Lolo, many of the Hmong–Mien ethnic groups are among the hill tribes in Thailand.
-Their population is clustered in the northeastern region of Thailand near the Laotian border.
+Like the Lolo, many of the Hmong–Mien ethnic groups are among the hill tribes of northern Thailand, and their communities lie chiefly in the northern provinces along the Laotian border.
 The Hmong–Mien of Thailand generally migrated from China in the second half of the 19th century through Laos, where they established themselves for some time prior to their arrival in Thailand.
 An exception to the China-Laos-Thailand migration pattern is the Iu Mien people, who apparently passed through Vietnam during the 13th century, prior to entering Thailand through Laos.
 The Iu Mien arrived in Thailand approximately 200 years ago, contemporaneously with a large number of other Hmong–Mien migrants.

 Origin of the Hmong–Mien peoples

 The primary homeland of the Hmong–Mien ethnicity is said to be Kweichow, a province of southern China, where they settled at least 2,000 years ago.

-Karen arrival as refugees from Burma
+Karen migration from Burma

-The Karen left Tibet and migrated to Burma as refugees, establishing themselves along the Burmese border with Thailand.
-When during World War II the Japanese occupied Burma, long-term tensions between the Karen and Bamar turned into open fighting.
+The Karen trace their origins to Tibet and settled in Burma, where their communities lie along the border with Thailand.
+When the Japanese occupied Burma during World War II, long-standing tensions between the Karen and the Bamar turned into open fighting.
 After the war ended, Burma was granted independence in January 1948, and the Karen, led by the KNU, attempted to co-exist peacefully with the Bamar ethnic majority.
 However, in the fall of 1948, the Burmese government, led by U Nu, began raising and arming irregular political militias known as Sitwundan.
 In January 1949, some of these militias went on a rampage through Karen communities.
-In 2004, the BBC cited aid agencies estimates that up to 200,000 Karen were driven from their homes during decades of war, with 120,000 more refugees from Burma, mostly Karen, living in refugee camps on the Thai side of the Burmese-Thai border.
+In 2004, the BBC cited aid agencies' estimates that up to 200,000 Karen were driven from their homes during decades of war, with 120,000 more refugees from Burma, mostly Karen, living in refugee camps on the Thai side of the Burmese-Thai border.